-Monitors are kept in sync with your collections in the Postman app at all times.
-This means that you can debug in the app locally, while your monitors are updated on our servers, seamlessly.
+Postman always syncs your monitors with your collections in the Postman app.
+As a result, you can debug in the app locally, while your monitors are updated on our servers, seamlessly.

-console.log(environment);to your request scripts and comparing the results across monitoring and local runs.
+console.log(environment); to your request scripts and compare the results across monitoring and local runs.

 console.log(JSON.stringify(responseBody, null, 2)); console.log(JSON.stringify(responseHeaders, null, 2));